Pyruvate Kinase Deficiency In Maine Coon Cats

 Over time, however, the lack of sufficient pyruvate kinase will cause these red blood cells to die prematurely, as well.

-Cats with mild to moderate PKdef will often experience anemia for short periods of time before the body sends out more red blood cells.
+Cats with mild to moderate PKdef will often experience anemia for short periods before the body sends out more red blood cells.

 Until, eventually, their bone marrow is no longer able to keep up with the continuous loss of red blood cells.